junxit/us-congress-bills-110/metadata.md

 - 2007-12-06 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S15000; text: CR S15000)
 - 2007-12-06 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
 - 2007-12-06 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2007-12-07 — Message on Senate action sent to the House.
+- 2007-12-10 — Received in the House.
+- 2007-12-10 — Referred to the House Committee on Oversight and Government Reform.